 Every day, transit operators move hundreds of thousands of people in and out of the downtown core of San Francisco.
 The Bay Area region is growing, and an effective transit system must grow with it.

-The Core Capacity Transit Study (CCTS) was the first major study to bring Bay Area transit operators together to look at transportation solutions for the core of San Francisco.
+The Core Capacity Transit Study (CCTS), released in 2017, was the first major study to bring Bay Area transit operators together to look at transportation solutions for the core of San Francisco.

 Areas of Focus

 The CCTS study area included two primary transit corridors: the Transbay Corridor and the San Francisco Metro Corridor.

 - Transbay Corridor: The Transbay Corridor focused on investments to transport commuters on BART, AC Transit and WETA from the East Bay, and it explored potential new connections across the Bay.